William Denton (geologist): Life and work

 He moved to Cincinnati where he wrote for "The Type of the Times".
 He married Elizabeth Melissa Foote who was working as compositor in the printing department there.
 (They had five children.)
 Later Elizabeth published Annie Denton Cridge's groundbreaking utopian feminist novel, Man's Rights.
 William and Elizabeth were two of the leading spiritualists in the U.S. in the mid-1800s.

 Denton read the writings of Joseph Rodes Buchanan on mesmerism, spiritualism, and the idea of psychometry ("measuring the soul").
-Denton claimed that he and wife Elizabeth were "psychometers" and that his sister Anne also was, saying she could describe the physical characteristics of a writer of a letter by holding the letter in his hand.
+Denton claimed that he and wife Elizabeth were "psychometers" and that his sister Anne also was, saying like him, she could describe the physical characteristics of a writer of a letter by holding the letter in her hand.

 He applied this "reading" ability to the study of geology, claiming that he could see the past when he held geological specimens.
 For instance, when he held a piece of Hawaiian lava, he said he could see the view there -- "the ocean and ships are sailing on it.
 This must be an island, for water is all around.
 Now I am turned from where I saw the vessels, and am looking at something most terrific.
 It seems as if an ocean of fire were pouring over a precipice, and boiling as it pours.
 The sight permeates my whole being, and inspires me with terror.
 I see it flow into the ocean and the water boils intensely."

 Denton authored books on his psychometric studies -- The Soul of Things (1863) and Our Planet, Its Past and Future (1869).
 He wrote many other works as well, including Radical Discourses on Religious Subjects (1872) and Radical Rhymes (1881).

 In 1881 he toured the United States and Australia, accompanied by his sons Shelley and Sherman who made an extensive collection of natural history specimens along the route.
 (Shelley developed a technique for preserving butterflies and was later asked to preserve the funeral flowers on Queen Victoria's coffin.)

 On the way back to the U.S., William visited Papua New Guinea where he climbed a mountain.
 While in that country, he died from a fever.
 His remains were buried in the town of Berrigabadi.